Certificate in Healthcare Quality and Safety

 1.0 Course Unit.

-Taught by: Renee Betancourt, MD & Tyneshia Harris Howzell, MSHS, LSSGB
+Taught by: Renee Betancourt, MD and Tyneshia Harris Howzell, MSHS, LSSGB

 Course usually offered spring term only